 It is hard to differentiate between the ‘good’, the ‘bad’ and the ‘ugly’ among the myriad of recruitment and selection services and tools and instruments offered today.
-Andreas Lohff, Founder and Director of the cut-e Group and now CEO of Aon’s Assessment Solutions, explains where online psychometrics can add the most value and how to avoid instrument selection pitfalls.
+The Founder and Director of Aon’s Assessment Solutions explains where online psychometrics can add the most value and how to avoid instrument selection pitfalls.

 When is online assessment useful?

 As technology and the Internet have spread, so has the application of online psychometric assessment.
 In some situations, however, online assessment is particularly useful and adds a lot of value while saving costs: